 - file your FAFSA and have a complete and verified file by April 1

 - have an Expected Family Contribution of zero

-- be eligible for the full amount of a Pell Grant
+- be enrolled full-time and be eligible for the full amount of a Pell Grant

 Frequently asked questions